EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/03_system.md

 - Insert the System into the engine so that it is run right after the engine's `PhysicsSystem`.

 ### Our function
-So far we have been defining the code that creates our Sphere inside the `worldInjection` function.
+So far we have been defining the code that creates our Sphere at the top level of our module.
-This means that we relied on the function being called when the project configuration is loaded.
+This means that we relied on the module being imported when the project configuration is loaded.
 But the correct way to do this is to define our code inside a separate function, and give that function to the `execute` parameter of a System created with `defineSystem`.

 Lets start by creating a new Typescript function, and moving our ECS code into that function.